 - Discuss what other steps the bill needs to go through to become a law.

 After the debate, explore the following questions with your students:

 - Parliamentary debates are public, they are broadcast on television, radio, and the internet, they are recorded in the Hansard and reported on in the media.
 Why?
 How would our country be different if the Parliament made laws in secret?
 For example, because bills are debated in Parliament the public can learn:

 - about the advantages and disadvantages of the bill

 - what the parties and independents think about the bill

 - how their member of parliament is representing them.

 - Why do we need laws in Australia?
 For example, laws are formal rules which society uses to define how people and organisations are expected to behave.

-- Why is it important for the Australian people to choose members of Parliament to make decisions?
+- Why is it important for the Australian people to choose members of parliament to make decisions?
 What qualities would you look for in a representative?
 For example, they make decisions for everyone, so it's fair for the people to have a say.
-The people can choose members who will work hard to represent their interests.
+The people can choose members of parliament who will work hard to represent their interests.